Ali Rezai, MD

 Scott Galster, PhD

-Scott Galster, PhD, is a psychologist who serves as the director of human performance.
-He joined the WVU faculty in 2017 as a tenured professor in the Department of Physiology and Pharmacology at the WVU School of Medicine.
+Scott Galster, PhD, is a psychologist who joined the WVU faculty in 2017 as a tenured professor in the Department of Physiology and Pharmacology at the WVU School of Medicine.
 His work focuses on all aspects of human performance research, including physical, cognitive, behavioral, biomarker, physiological, environmental, and social measures used to assess an individual’s or team’s functional state.
 He earned a PhD in applied experimental psychology from The Catholic University of America.